The Parsonage Inn LLC

 A Heritage Hill Home

-Beginning around 1995, the house was owned by Jonathon Wege, the grandson of one of the founders of the Steelcase corporation.
+In 1995, the house was sold by Susan M Carroll to Jonathon Wege, the grandson of one of the founders of the Steelcase corporation, and his wife Anna Wege.
 The Weges invested substantially in the house, remodeling the kitchen to gourmet standards and adding built-in bookshelves to the library.
 They also likely removed the second-floor kitchen and unified the first and second floors into a single dwelling.
-Sometimes the house is referred to as 421-423 Madison because it technically remained a 2-unit home until 2017, with the third floor serving as a separate 2-bedroom apartment.
+Sometimes the house is referred to as 421-423 Madison because it technically remained a 2-unit home until 2017, with the third floor serving as a separate 2-bedroom apartment for strangers to rent.

 In 1999, the house was purchased by lawyer Daniel R Gravelyn and Erin E Gravelyn.
-After Daniel died suddenly, the house was eventually sold in 2012 to John Scheid & Daniel Snyder, who filled it with a wide array of beautiful antiques.
+After Daniel died of cancer in 2010, the house was eventually sold in 2012 to John Scheid & Daniel Snyder, who filled it with a wide array of beautiful antiques.

 The Kosters purchased the house in 2017 with the goal of opening The Parsonage Inn, which received its first guests in September that year.